bahiirwa/upgrade-for-unattach-re-attach-media-attachments/Readme.txt

 == Installation ==
 Upload the plugin to your blog and activate it as any other plugin. **It will work out of the box**.
 Move to your media library and you can unattach and re-attach attachments to various posts.

+== Upgrade Notice ==

+= 1.0 =
+No upgrades to plugin yet.
+We are still at version 1.0.0

 == Note ==
 Thanks to [tamlyn](http://profiles.wordpress.org/tamlyn/) who created the plugin [Unattach](http://wordpress.org/extend/plugins/unattach/) and [Unattach and Re-attach Media Attachments](https://wordpress.org/plugins/unattach-and-re-attach-attachments//) which inspired this plugin.
 Just adding upgrades of the code to the latter so it is safer for use.
 [My initial issue came from here](https://stackoverflow.com/questions/45690582/image-post-attachments-not-specific-to-post/45705413#45705413)

 == Frequently Asked Questions ==

-1. How can I contribute?
+= How can I contribute? =
-* You can raise lots of issues here and also make some Pull Requests.
+You can raise lots of issues here and also make some Pull Requests.

 == Screenshots ==
 1. The extended "Parent" column in the Media Library